genius257/VidEye/README.md

 # VidEye

-A streaming service experience powered by YouTube and Cloud Firestore
+A streaming service experience powered by YouTube and Appwrite

 ## Folders